-You’ll see how the ingredients and the simple cooking process bring a ton of delicious flavor and a beautiful texture, all without fat or salt!I love having soup as a first course for Thanksgiving because it really brings everyone together.
-It’s a lovely part of the meal.
+You’ll see how the ingredients and the simple cooking process bring a ton of delicious flavor and a beautiful texture, all while keeping it healthy.This vegan Thanksgiving soup will be a lovely way to start your feast.

-- 2 tablespoons roughly chopped fresh herb mix rosemary, sage thyme, and marjoram
+- 2 tablespoons fresh herb mix of rosemary, sage thyme, and marjoram, roughly chopped

 - 2 tablespoons Marsala wine